This webpage gives you an overview of frequently asked questions about the admission requirements and the application process.

 During your admission process at the University of Twente, we request you certified photocopies after you have received your (conditional) admission letter.
 The University of Twente requests certified photocopies to counter fraud and it is required by Dutch law.

 A certified photocopy is a regular photocopy of the original document that has an official original stamp, official original signature, and date (on all pages) placed by an authorized institution.
 By stamping and singing the certified photocopy, the authority confirms that it has seen and approved the primary document.

 The conditions of the certified photocopies are:

-- The certified photocopy must have readable test, visible images and the full size of the paper;
+- The certified photocopy must have readable text, visible images, and the full size of the paper.

-- All pages, front and back of each page in the correct order of the primary document;
+- Contain all pages, front and back of each page in the correct order of the primary document;

-- Each page needs an official stamp and signature from the endorsing authority.
-The official stamp and signature can be from a notary or educational institute.
+- Each page needs an official original stamp and an official original signature from the endorsing authority.
+The official original stamp and official original signature can be from a notary or educational institute.

 There are three options to get your photocopies certified:

 - Your previous educational institution.
 Normally you can request a certified photocopy from the authority who provided you with the original document.